bernie-skipole/indi/docs/source/usage/functions.rst

         print("Are you sure the skipole framework is installed?") sys.exit(1)

-    # serve the application with the python waitress web server in its own thread
+    # blocking call which serves the application with the python waitress web server
     serve(application, host=127.0.0.1, port=8000)

 Then, from your web browser connect to http://localhost:8000

-Wait a few seconds, and the devices, with their properties should be discovered and displayed.
+Wait a few seconds, and the devices, with their properties, should be discovered and displayed.

+A further example, showing how inditoredis and the wsgi application with web server can be run in separate threads from a single script is given at :ref:`web_client`.